exercism/docs/building/tooling/docker.md

 The test runner gets 100% CPU with 3GB of memory for a 20 second window per solution.
 After 20 seconds, the process is halted and reports a time-out with a 408 error code.

+We highly recommend following our [Performance Best Practices document](/docs/building/tooling/best-practices#h-performance) to reduce the chance of timeout occuring.

 ### Stdout/stderr

 A tooling run may produce up to a maximum of one-megabyte of stdout and stderr.